-The Credit Agreement requires the Company to maintain a total leverage ratio of not more than 3.00 to 1.00 as of the end of each fiscal quarter and a minimum interest coverage ratio of at least 3.00 to 1.00 as of the end of each fiscal quarter.
-In addition, the Credit Agreement includes customary representations and warranties, affirmative and negative covenants, and events of default.
-The restrictive covenants include customary restrictions on the

-Company's ability to incur additional indebtedness; make investments, loans or advances; grant or incur liens on assets; engage in mergers, consolidations, liquidations or dissolutions; engage in transactions with affiliates; and make dividend payments.
-The Company was in compliance with these covenants as of April 30, 2019.
+The Prior Credit Agreement required the Company to maintain a total leverage ratio of not more than 3.00 to 1.00 as of the end of each fiscal quarter and a minimum interest coverage ratio of at least 3.00 to 1.00 as of the end of each fiscal quarter.
+In addition, the Prior Credit Agreement included customary representations and warranties, affirmative and negative covenants, and events of default.
+The restrictive covenants included customary restrictions on the Company's ability to incur additional indebtedness; make investments, loans or advances; grant or incur liens on assets; engage in mergers, consolidations, liquidations or dissolutions; engage in transactions with affiliates; and make dividend payments.
+The Company was in compliance with these covenants as of July 31, 2019.